mdolab/MACH-Aero/machAeroTutorials/aero_pointwise.rst

     Bad tip cap mesh

-Here is what is should look like for it to be acceptable.
+Here is what a tip cap leading edge with acceptable mesh quality will look like.
 The tip cap mesh should be approximately symmetrical.

 .. figure:: images/aero_pointwise_dat38.png